Ahmad-Shaukat/Capstone-JobUp/feature_list.md

 - Update: Logged in users can update the status of the project.
 - Delete: Logged in users can delete the projects.

+## 4. Discussion / Users interactions
+- Users can see other users upcoming and declined interviews on community page.
+- Users can view Other users profile and see what projects they have done.
+- Users can comment on upcoming and declined interviews of the other users.
+    - Create: Users can create comment belonging to certain job interviwe, upcoming or declined.
+    - Read: Users can see all the comments on a specific upcoming or decline interview.
+    - Update: Logged in user can update the comment.
+    - Delete: Logged in users can delete their comment.

 ## 4. Jobs Api
 - Logged in user can search/View jobs near hometown
 - Each job shows description, company name, and position type.